mseidel819/recipe-app-api/README.md

 ## scraping recipes

-In order to refresh the recipe DB, run the following command:
+In order to refresh the recipe DB within the docker env, run the following command:

 ```
-python manage.py scrape
+docker-compose run --rm app sh -c "python manage.py scrape"
 ```

 TODO: add parameters to scrape.py to control how much is scraped